sailscastshq/docs.sailscasts.com/docs/pellicule/what-is-pellicule.md

 Under the hood, Pellicule:

+1. Detects your project's build tool and loads your existing config
-1. Starts a Vite dev server with your component
+2. Starts a dev server with your component (Vite, Rsbuild, or your own server)
-2. Opens the page in Playwright (headless Chromium)
+3. Opens the page in Playwright (headless Chromium)
-3. For each frame, updates the `frame` prop and takes a screenshot
+4. For each frame, updates the `frame` number and takes a screenshot
-4. Pipes all frames to FFmpeg to encode the final video
+5. Pipes all frames to FFmpeg to encode the final video

 The entire pipeline is automated.
 You just write the component and run the CLI.

+### Bundler-Agnostic

+Pellicule doesn't force you to use a specific build tool.
+It reads your project's existing config — whether that's `vite.config.js`, `rsbuild.config.js`, `config/shipwright.js`, `nuxt.config.ts`, or `quasar.config.js` — and uses the right adapter automatically.
+Standalone projects with no config work too, using the built-in Vite adapter.

+This means Pellicule lives inside your app, not beside it.
+Your video components sit next to your pages and app components, import from them freely, and render with the same aliases and plugins your app uses.
+See [Integrations](/pellicule/integrations) for details.